Sex Hormone Binding Globulin (SHBG)

 There is no single SHBG value that defines optimal health.

-Higher SHBG levels indicate that a larger proportion of testosterone is tightly bound and unavailable to tissues.
-This can result in low free testosterone even when total testosterone appears normal.
+Higher SHBG levels indicate that a larger proportion of testosterone and estradiol is tightly bound and unavailable to tissues.
+In women, very high SHBG can lead to low free testosterone even when total testosterone appears normal.
+This is commonly seen with oral estrogen therapy or hyperthyroidism.

 Lower SHBG levels indicate less binding capacity and relatively higher free testosterone.
-Low SHBG is commonly associated with insulin resistance and metabolic dysfunction, which can influence tissue level hormone response.
+In women, low SHBG is strongly associated with insulin resistance and polycystic ovary syndrome.
+Even mildly elevated total testosterone can translate into disproportionately high free testosterone when SHBG is low.

-Interpretation depends on how SHBG interacts with total testosterone, calculated free testosterone, symptoms, metabolic health, and longitudinal trends rather than a single value.
+Interpretation depends on how SHBG interacts with total testosterone, calculated free testosterone, estradiol status, symptoms, metabolic health, and longitudinal trends rather than a single value.

 Why Tracking SHBG Over Time Matters